 Via Giuseppe Perrotta, 12, 95131 Catania CT, Italy

-One of the most captivating things to see in Catania (especially at Christmas) is the Teatro Massimo Bellini—not just for opera lovers but anyone drawn to grand architecture and rich stories.
+One of the most captivating things to see in Catania (especially at Christmas) is the Teatro Massimo Bellini—not just for opera lovers, but for anyone drawn to grand architecture and rich stories.

 Step inside and you’re immediately transported into another era, where velvet drapes, golden balconies, and painted ceilings whisper centuries of drama, music, and elegance.
 I plan to attend the Nutcracker performance this December.